41 Weeks Pregnant: What to Expect

-- If you go through a vaginal delivery process, then you might deliver babies with temporarily elongated heads as well as puffy eyes.
+- If you go through a vaginal delivery process, then you might deliver babies with temporarily elongated heads and puffy eyes.
 This is because the baby’s head has been squeezed through the birth canal.

 - Some newborns might be born with a lot of hair on their head, while others might be bald.
 There is no reason to worry in the latter case.
 The hair will eventually grow.
 In the former scenarios, the hair tends to shed and is replaced by the growth of new hair which will have a different colour and texture.

-- The eye colour of newborns tends to change and it is between 6 to 12 months that the colour stabilizes into a final one.
+- The eye colour of newborns tends to change and it is between 6 to 12 months that the colour stabilises into a final one.

 - The skin of your newborn is likely to be delicate and one can see the blood vessels underneath it.
-The wrinkles on the skin are there because the baby has spent 9 months inside the womb, floating in the amniotic fluid, whereas now the baby is being exposed to air.
-They will eventually disappear.
+The wrinkles on the skin are there because the baby has spent 9 months inside the womb floating in amniotic fluid, and is now exposed to air.
+The wrinkles will eventually disappear.